oisdk/type-indexed-queues/README.md

 ## Uses of verified heaps
 The main interesting use of these sturctures is total traversable sorting ([sort-traversable](https://github.com/treeowl/sort-traversable)).
-An implementation of this is provided in Data.Traversable.Sort.
+An implementation of this is provided in Data.Traversable.Parts.
 I'm interested in finding out other uses for these kinds of structures.